-Functionality Informix JDBC Driver IBM Data Server Driver for JDBC and SQLJ PreparedStatement.executeBatch() error handling Throws an SQLException, only if there is an error in the batch execution.
-Throws the SQLException:com.ibm. db2.jcc.am.BatchUpdateException'; applications that do not handle the exception fail at runtime.
+Functionality Informix JDBC Driver IBM Data Server Driver for JDBC and SQLJ PreparedStatement.executeBatch() error handling Throws the SQLException:com.ibm. db2.jcc.am.BatchUpdateException'; applications that do not handle the exception fail at runtime.
 PreparedStatement.setCharacter Stream(): characters in reader given do not match the length Reads n characters as given in length from the start; characters exceeding the length are ignored.
 Throws an SQLException.